Panel Moderator: Irene Kamotsky, bepress

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Wertzberger, Janelle L., "A Small Library Launches a Publishing Program" (2015).
-Musselman Library Staff Publications.
+All Musselman Library Staff Works.
 39.